vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[8]live/page.md

 The following media state can be useful during a live stream:

+- `streamType`: Indicates the [type of live stream](#stream-type).
+This can be provided by you or inferred by the player.
 - `live`: Whether the current stream is live.
 - `liveEdge`: Whether the current stream is at the live edge (i.e., at the furthest seekable part of the media).